MarcoAntunes37/RedditClone/README.md

 ## Known problems

-* I tried to do an integration test, it normally integrates with the database container but I can't make it integrate with the other containers, it shows as if the container wasn't available yet.
+* I tried to setup integration test, it normally integrates with the database container but I can't make it integrate with the other containers, it shows as if the container wasn't available yet.
 I'm using the Testcontainers library.

 ## Contact